danielmichaels/tawny/README.md

-# LappyCloud
+# Tawny

 > Self-hosted application platform for solo developers and small teams who don't want the overhead of a full
 > kubernetes cluster

 ## Overview

-LappyCloud is an open-source alternative to Render and Heroku.
+Tawny is an open-source alternative to Render and Heroku.
 Self-hosting is the primary use-case.

 Run you applications from a simple dockerfile or a full kubernetes manifest.
 Free TLS from Let's Encrypt ensures your externally exposed applications are secure from the get go.